McLean High School: Crew

 Crew is a club sport at McLean, recognized by the Virginia Scholastic Rowing Association rather than by the Virginia High School League.
 In recent years, both the boys' and girls' crew teams have enjoyed success, with the boys' varsity eight winning back-to-back VASRA state titles in 2018 and 2019 (one of only five schools in the state to capture more than one VASRA varsity eight championship) and the girls' varsity eight finishing as the state runner-up in 2019.
 In 2021, the boys' crew team won gold in all varsity 8+ events, and the girls' first varsity eight took bronze.
 In 2022, the boys' crew team's first varsity eight finished second to Wakefield High but again won the overall points trophy at the VASRA championships.
 In 2023, the boys' crew team returned to form, and won the first, second, third, and fourth varsity races at the VASRA championships.
 In 2024, the boys' crew team earned silver in the first, second, and third varsity races at the VASRA championships.
 In 2025, the boys' crew team made history by becoming the first varsity eight in the school's history to medal at a national regatta after getting third place at the CSSRA Championships in St. Catharines, Ontario, Canada.

 Rowers at McLean have been recruited to numerous colleges and universities since 2012, including, but not limited to: Boston College, Colgate, Cornell, George Washington University, MIT, the Naval Academy, Ohio State, Oregon State, Princeton, Tufts, the University of Virginia, and Yale University.
 Two Olympic rowers have also hailed from McLean's rowing program.
 Sam Stitt and Giuseppe Lanzone both raced in the at the 2008 Summer Olympics, with Lanzone racing in the men's coxless four and Stitt competing in the men's quadruple sculls event.

 Cross country

-The Highlander boys' cross-country team won the Northern Region title in 1968, and the Liberty District title in 2024.
+The Highlander boys' cross-country team won the Northern Region title in 1968, and the Liberty District titles in 2024 and 2025.
 The girls' cross country team won the Liberty District title in 2019 and 2021.
 The 2021 team went on to win the Virginia Northern Region title and eventually finished runner-up at the Virginia Class 6 state meet.